 Age Criteria

 Age is one of the most common grounds for exemption from jury duty.
-In NSW, persons over the age of 75 are automatically exempt from serving on a jury.
+In NSW, persons over the age of 75 can apply to be exempt from serving on a jury.

 Health and Disability